jrottenberg/pipenv-setup/README.md

 ```
 The pre-commit hook will run `pipenv-setup sync --pipfile` automatically.

-You can overwrite the default args if you want to add extra parameters and sync against the Pipfile.lock (default to Pipfile)
+You can customize the default args ("--pipfile"), if needed, for example :

 ```
     hooks:
     - id: pipenv-setup
-      args: ["--dev"]
+      args: ["--dev", "--pipfile"]
 ```